Bhagavad Gita Chapter 5 Verse 19 Meaning

 Available in 28 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: Even here in this world, those whose minds rest in reality overcome birth; Brahman is indeed spotless and real; therefore they are established in Brahman.
+This verse carries the weight of lived truth.
+Even here in this world, those whose minds rest in reality overcome birth; Brahman is indeed spotless and real; therefore they are established in Brahman.
+In the context of finding true renunciation through inner detachment while remaining engaged in the world, these words illuminate the principle of inner peace from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team